 I have been a long-time user of TMG and over twenty years have collected information about this software which I have found of use.
 Now that the features of this software are frozen, I am posting this information in hopes that others, like myself, who intend to continue to use it for many years may find these notes useful.
 Three of the web documents I have written about TMG are posted on this site:

 • An on-line book describing “My Way” of customizing TMG based on its final version.

 • A list of “Bugs” which I have encountered in the final version of the now-frozen TMG software.

-Genealogy concerning my four parental ancestral lines
+2. Genealogy concerning my four parental ancestral lines

 I have written this on-line book to describe and record “My Way” of customizing TMG.
 It has also been a place to store my notes about the many (often advanced) features of TMG which enable considerable customization of TMG projects and reports.

 NOTICE/DISCLAIMER: This book is NOT a beginning tutorial on using TMG, as it contains both advanced and non-standard usage of the software.
 The information within this book is not authorized or official TMG documentation.

-The index (new as of 2016), which is for the entire book across all chapters, provides a list of the main topics and terms which are used within the book.
+The Index (new as of 2016), which is for the entire book across all chapters, provides a list of the main topics and terms which are used within the book.
 I now often find it faster to search the index using the brower's “find in page” facility to locate where in the book a specific topic is discussed.
 Clicking on an index term will either link to the primary index entry covering that term, or link directly to the page within the specific chapter of the book discussing that topic.

 These chapters attempt to collect and document in some organized fashion broad TMG topics, and my overall principals, concepts, and usage of TMG for my genealogy projects.